January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 - “The Royal Garden of Light” – an illumination festival held in Wilanów Palace Garden.

-- A light display in the Botanical Garden in Powsin (a few kilometers south of Warsaw), new decorations this season: “Alice in Wonderland”.
+- A light display in the Botanical Garden in Powsin (a few kilometers south of Warsaw), new decorations this season: “Beauty and the Beast”.

 - A light display in the Botanical Garden in the center of Warsaw: “Magical Botanical”.